lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Let me know if anything looks wrong (e.g., the XX name).
 I'm guessing we might use Dev for DMP, so I'll check those settings now just to be prepared./I'll review the configuration beforehand.

 < Hi [Name], I've reviewed the JPY collateral SFTP setup.
 The functionality is already in place, so no changes are needed since the logic remains unchanged.
 Regarding DMP, per Confluence, it recommends using the Dev environment.
 Thanks!

+#### Example 3
+A (colleague):Hey, I’m planning to take leave from May 1st to May 7th.
+B (you):Got it.
+That’s fine.
+No worries.
+A:Just wanted to check if that works for you.
+B:Yeah, that’s okay.
+I’ll make sure I take my leave on different dates so we don’t overlap.
+A:Perfect, thanks.
+Since it’s just the two of us handling this, we should avoid being away at the same time.
+B:Exactly.
+I’ll schedule mine accordingly and make sure there’s coverage.
+A:Great, appreciate it.
+B:No problem.
+Enjoy your break!

 ### business email